mille-printemps/sdc-term1-project3-behavioral-cloning/writeup_report.md

 6. Tested the training data and found that the car still went out from the road at curves.
 7. Supposed that enough training data was collected, then attempted to modify the model architecture.
 Added a dropout layer after each convolution layer or fully connected layer and increased the batch size and the number of epochs because the behavior of the training became probabilistic.
 8. Tested the same training data several times while changing the place to insert a dropout layer and modifying the batch size and the number of epochs and found that the result did not get any better.
-9. Gave up to add the dropout layer, then attempted to get better training result by making the model architecutre more complex.
+9. Gave up to add the dropout layer, then attempted to get better training result by making the model architecture more complex.
 Both of the losses of training data and validation data were low, so it was supposed that overfitting was not occurring.
 Then, decided to add a fully connected layer to make the model architecture more complex a bit.
 10. Tested the training data and found that the car still went out from the road at curves. **Got stuck here for a long time**.
 11. Modified the steering correction at the range of `0.1` to `0.3`.
 12. Tested the same training data with the steering correction `0.15` and found that **the test managed to go well finally**.